 - Low libido

 - Brain fogginess and forgetfulness

-Symptoms of menopause are clasically due lowered estrogen levels.
-These symptoms generally sart in the mid-late 40’s, but in some women, early menopause can occur at anytime.
+Symptoms of menopause are classically due lowered estrogen levels, usually accompanied by reduced production of the other hormones as well.
+These symptoms generally start in the mid-late 40’s, but in some women, early menopause can occur at anytime.
 The symptoms include:

 - Hot flashes and sweats